 Obviously, the offer didn’t push through.
 After leaving US presidency in 1921, Wilson served as the president of the American Historical Association.
 He died at his home a few years later due to stroke and heart-related problems.

-19. Dean Ursula and UP’s forgotten festival.
+19. Dean Ursula and University of the Philippines’ forgotten festival.

 Cadena de Amor was a turnover ceremony symbolizing the transfer of responsibilities from senior coeds to juniors.
 As the name suggests, the rite, which was based on the Daisy Chain of Vassar College, involved passing of long garlands of cadena de amor blossoms between seniors dressed in white and juniors in their pink gowns while singing “Auld Lang Syne.”